 West Virginia Code § 49-4-610(6) provides that a circuit court may grant an extension of an improvement period when it finds "that the [parent] has substantially complied with the terms of the improvement period."
-In this case, the DHHR presented evidence that petitioner's participation in rehabilitative services was inadequate.
-Petitioner failed to attend parenting and adult life skills classes consistently and failed to participate in drug screening.
-Most importantly, petitioner admitted he had a substance abuse issue and failed to seek adequate treatment as required by the terms of his improvement period.
-As petitioner did not comply with multiple rehabilitative services, the circuit court correctly found that he did not substantially comply with the terms of the post-adjudicatory improvement period.
-Therefore, petitioner did not meet the statutory requirements necessary for the circuit court to grant him an extension of his post-adjudicatory improvement period.
+In this case, the DHHR presented evidence that petitioner's participation in rehabilitative services was minimal.
+Petitioner failed to attend the majority of parenting and adult life skills classes and failed to participate in drug screening after October of 2018.
+Most importantly, petitioner admitted she had a substance abuse issue and failed to seek adequate treatment as required by the terms of her improvement period.
+Although petitioner testified that she experienced difficulties contacting providers for services, West Virginia Code § 49-4-610(4)(A) is clear that "the [parent] shall be responsible for the initiation and completion of all terms of the improvement period."
+The evidence below did not support a finding that petitioner substantially complied with the terms of her improvement period.
+Therefore, petitioner did not meet the statutory requirements necessary for the circuit court to grant her an extension of her post-adjudicatory improvement period.